 Financial instruments at Fair Value through Profit or Loss (FVTPL) are initially recorded at fair value.
 All other financial instruments are initially recorded at fair value adjusted for transaction costs.
 Fair value at initial recognition is best evidenced by the transaction price.
 A gain or loss on initial recognition is only recorded if there is a difference between fair value and transaction price which can be evidenced by other observable current market transactions in the same instrument or by a valuation technique whose inputs include only data from observable markets.

-After the initial recognition, an ECL allowance is recognised for financial assets measured at AC and investments in debt instruments measured at Fair value through Other Comprehensive Income (FVOCI), resulting in an immediate accounting loss.
+After the initial recognition, an estimated credit loss (ECL) allowance is recognised for financial assets measured at amortized cost (AC) and investments in debt instruments measured at fair value through other comprehensive income (FVOCI), resulting in an immediate accounting loss.